What You will Need:

 Once your apoxie is mixed you want to make a base for the the tail.
 You need to check out your ref picture to see how thick or thin the tail is.
 That dictates how thick you can make your base.
 Some people use painter's tape hardened with super glue and baking soda, but I find that it is to flimsy for my taste.

-I usually create the base of the tail front to back
+I usually create the base of the tail front to back I feel that it gives it a more 3D look |

 The next thing you want to do is roll your apoxie into thin snakes.
 Press these snakes onto the base you built in the earlier steps.
 Vary the length of the snakes in order to create visual interest.